01. Tutorial to install Linux on Windows. Linux everywhere! (win10_wsl2_debian11) (2022-03)

 Get-Service LxssManager | Restart-Service.

-Not nice and very difficult to discover because WSL2 is running just fine, except this.
+Not nice and very difficult to discover because WSL2 is running just fine, except for this.

 external disk obsolete content

-Sometimes the content of an external disk is completely wrong when looked from the WSL2.
-It is obsolete, something that is a remnant from other external disks.
+Sometimes the content of an external disk is completely wrong when looked at from the WSL2.
+It is obsolete, something that is a remnant of other external disks.
 I think I unmounted the

 mnt/d in Linux and then mount it back to solve the problem.